albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 [//]: # (Notes)
 [//]: # (Docker runs instructions in a Dockerfile in order.)
-[//]: # (FROM: A Dockerfile must begin with a FROM instruction, whichspecifies the Parent Image from which you are building.)
+[//]: # (FROM: A Dockerfile must begin with a FROM instruction, which specifies the Parent Image from which you are building.)
 [//]: # (WORKDIR: sets the working directory for the following command.)
 [//]: # (COPY: copies the application jar file from the source and adds it to the filesystem of the container)
 [//]: # (ENTRYPOINT: runs the Java application)